MV Queen of the North: With BC Ferries

 After purchasing Stena Danica from the Stena Line, the ship was rechristened Queen of Surrey by then NDP Minister of Transportation and Communications, Robert Strachan, in April 1974.
 Queen of Surrey began operating between Horseshoe Bay in West Vancouver and Nanaimo on Vancouver Island.
 This busy route requires 8 transits per day and due to her RORO bow design, it was quickly evident that the vessel was unsuitable for this route since she could not be loaded and unloaded as fast as necessary.
 The ship was decommissioned in 1976 and laid up at BC Ferries' dockyard at Deas Island in Vancouver while the government debated what to do with her.

 In May 1980, after an extensive $10 million refit for longer haul, northern service (staterooms, more restaurants and cargo holds) she was renamed Queen of the North.
 She was assigned to the Inside Passage route between Port Hardy on Vancouver Island and Prince Rupert in north-western BC.
-She occasionally also served Bella Bella, Skidegate (Queen Charlotte Islands), and several other small, north-western coastal villages.
+She occasionally also served Bella Bella, Skidegate (Haida Gwaii, formerly the Queen Charlotte Islands), and several other small, north-western coastal villages.
 Due to the isolation of some of these communities (where roads were poor or non-existent), she served as the main source of transport, picking up residents and medical patients, and dropping off food, mail and supplies.

 In 1985, she was refurbished and designated the "flagship" of BC Ferries' fleet.
 After the sinking of in 1994, BC Ferries installed a second set of internally welded doors to prevent the bow from flooding in rough seas.

 During 2001, she was given a major $500,000 refit at Vancouver Shipyards, which included a redesign and modernization of the passenger decks.
 However, owing to her older single-hull design, the ship was not designed to survive a significant hull breach or the flooding of more than one bulkhead compartment.
 All newer ferries can survive flooding of at least two bulkhead compartments and because of this concern, the ship was intended to be replaced between 2009 and 2011.